A Fort of Nine Towers

-A Fort of Nine Towers is a memoir by Qais Akbar Omar recounting his childhood in Afghanistan, and the rise of the Taleban and the subsequent present war in Afghanistan.
+A Fort of Nine Towers is a memoir by Qais Akbar Omar recounting his childhood in Afghanistan, and the rise of the Taliban and the subsequent present war in Afghanistan.
 It was published in 2013 by Farrar, Straus and Giroux, New York.
 Qais, the author of A Fort of Nine Towers, reveals that his work is actually inspired by the works of Khaled Hosseini.
 The book has received positive reviews from critics.
 As the author's young life coincided with the war era in Afghanistan, there have been vivid descriptions of the conditions prevalent in that time.

 Storyline

 Qais Akbar Omar begins with his account of life before the rise of the Taliban and the Mujaheedin in Afghanistan.
 He says he had always loved his grandfather, who was an educated scholar and loved to read Afghanistan in the Course of History by Mir Ghulam.
 One night, the entire town of Kabul suffered power outage.
 The author and his family could hear cries of "Allah-u-Akbar" from far away reverberate in the ears as if he had already heard it before.
 In a confused state of manner, Abdul, Qais's father, jumped out of the home and joined the people.
 It was soon clear: they were all revolting against the Soviet intervention in Afghanistan.
 Little did they know what they were up to; they in fact asked for the Mujaheedin to arrive and drive out the Russians.
 The author describes, "I had expected to see heroes in uniforms and shiny boots.
 But they were dressed like villagers in black turbans, the traditional baggy pants called shalwar and the long, tunic-like shirts called kamiz.
 The next day, they could hear the rockets firing, roaring above their homes.
 The roads were stained with the people's blood.
 Windows and glasses had broken because of the tremendous amount of noise by firing.
 The Mujaheedin were not the so called "holy warriors" as the people had thought them to be.
 They were criminals, and instead of helping the people, they looted them.
 After a few days, fighting between the various factions took place.
 There were snipers equipped with guns in the Kob-e-Aliabad mountains that shot anyone who ventured out alone.
 Finding it too difficult to stay in their old house, they decide to move to their father's good friend, Haji Noor Sher's home.
 It was the Qala-e-Noborja across the Sniper mountains, a relatively calmer and peaceful place to live in.
 They decide to leave Qais's cousin, Wakeel and grandfather behind in the other part of the city.
 The courtyard was quite luxurious.